mongodb/specifications/source/unified-test-format/unified-test-format.rst

   the error does not contain any of the specified labels (e.g. using the ``hasErrorLabel`` method).

-.. _expectedError_expectedResult:
+.. _expectedError_expectResult:

-- ``expectedResult``: Optional mixed type.
-This field follows the same rules as `operation.expectedResult <operation_expectedResult_>`_ and is only used in cases where the error includes a result (e.g. `bulkWrite`_).
+- ``expectResult``: Optional mixed type.
+This field follows the same rules as `operation.expectResult <operation_expectResult_>`_ and is only used in cases where the error includes a result (e.g. `bulkWrite`_).
 If specified, the test runner MUST assert that the error includes a result and that it matches this value.

 expectedEventsForClient